Skip to main content

 Fufu with Sauce

-Pounded cassava or corn flour forming a thick, sticky paste served with various sauces (peanut, palm nut, vegetable).
-Fufu is eaten by hand, pinching off a piece to scoop up sauce.
-The foundation of Congolese meals.
+Pounded cassava or corn flour worked into a thick, sticky paste and served with peanut, palm-nut, or vegetable sauce.
+You eat it by hand, pinching off a piece to scoop the sauce.
+It anchors most meals here.

 Maboke (Fish in Banana Leaves)